The Short Answer

 In Scotland, Wales, and Northern Ireland, planning rules differ slightly from England but the general principle — that small solar installations are permitted development — applies throughout the UK.

 - Possible VAT relief on balcony solar equipment, bringing it in line with the 0% VAT that already applies to rooftop solar installations.
+Nothing has been announced.

 What About Building Insurance?